EmateaGithub/ematea.art/README.md

 ## How this works

 A custom tiny Static Site Generator (SSG) converts each individual SVG into a web page.
 It's all in [build.js](./site/build.js).

+Drafts are unpublished by prefixing anything directory in the filepath witha period.